maxdonlucas/paidtimeoff-website/README.md

 # paidtimeoff-website

-This project is for a website for a music group.
+This project is a website for a music group.
 Eventually I'd like the website to have a number of functionalities.
 The main being a source of news/information about the group as well as a place to view all the work being done by them.
 That includes music, lyrics, videos, photographs, podcasts, merchandise etc.